By Dr. Artour Rakhimov - Last updated on August 9, 2018

 (Minich et al, 1997).

-Therefore, abnormal absorption of fats can be a result of poor supply of EFAs.
+Therefore, abnormal absorption of fats can be a result of the poor supply of EFAs.

 This causes a vicious circle.
 According to various reports, many weeks or even